-In the same way, it can also contribute immensely to the relationship you have with factors external to yourself - that being, among other things, other humans.
+In the same way, it can also contribute immensely to the relationships you have externally to yourself - other humans.

 It doesn't take a psychology degree to know that for two people to come to bad terms, both of them have at least contributed some oil to the fire.

 In the first section of this article, I also suggested meditation as a tool to develop a greater understanding of yourself.